All About Equine Animal Rescue, Inc. | CA

 Jinks' Story

-Jinks was an early 20s stallion when he came to AAE following a law enforcement seizure.
-He was reported to animal control several times over the past few years after repeatedly wandering the streets and bothering neighboring horses.
-Eventually, he was captured, taken into custody, seized, and transferred to AAE.
-He was a bit underweight, and his teeth and hooves were in need of care.
+Jinks was a 20-ish stallion when he came to AAE following a law enforcement seizure.
+He was reported to animal control several times over the past few years after repeatedly wandering the streets and harassing neighboring horses.
+However, he was uncatchable, and he always made his way home.
+Eventually, he was captured, taken into custody, and seized, then transferred to AAE.
+He was underweight, and his teeth and hooves were in need of care.

 Jinks has a friendly disposition, and he was touchable, but he didn't appear to have much training.
 He wasn't a fan of haltering.
-Once he was handleable and halterable, Jinks was castrated, and he also had hoof and dental care, vaccinations, deworming, and he got a microchip.
+With a little consistency and kindness, he was soon halterable and handleable, Soon after, Jinks was castrated, and he had much needed hoof and dental care, vaccinations, deworming.
+He also got a microchip.
 Fortunately, we didn't identify any other underlying issues.
-Though law enforcement believed he was 12-16 years old, his teeth suggest he's early 20s.
+Though law enforcement aged him at 12-16 years old, his teeth suggested he's 20-ish (2005).

 In general, there is a lot of activity around AAE, including vehicle and foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, tractor and trailering, and weekly farrier visits.
 There are resident dogs, cats, goats, cows, a mini donkey, a mini mule, and mini horses, as well as various wildlife, including frequent turkeys, squirrels, rabbits, deer, coyotes, and bobcats in and around paddock/pasture areas.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 A portion of AAE is situated along a highway with high-speed vehicles, trucks, and sirens.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
 Some do well; others will do better in a quieter environment.